Pradeep Kumar (actor): Career

 He also worked with the legendary Bengali actor and matinee idol Uttam Kumar in Grihadaha in 1967 which was produced by Uttam himself and then he worked in Plot No 5.

 He did not get to act with the newer heroines of the 1960s such as Sadhana, Saira Banu, Babita or Sharmila Tagore, though he did work with Asha Parekh in Ghoonghat and Meri Surat Teri Aankhen and with Waheeda Rehman in Rakhi (1962).
-In 1969, he moved to character roles with Sambandh and Mehboob Ki Mehndi, but did not have many visible roles until Gandhi, which won several Academy Awards and was his debut Hollywood movie.
-Some of his later films include Jaanwar and Razia Sultan in 1983.
+In 1969, he moved to character roles with Sambandh and Mehboob Ki Mehndi.
+Some of his later films include Jaanwar in 1982 and Razia Sultan in 1983.

 Awards

 He won the Kalakar Award - Lifetime Achievement Award (1999).

-Death
+Personal life and death

-Pradeep Kumar died in Calcutta on 27 October 2001, at the age of 76.
+Pradeep Kumar had three daughters, Beena Banerjee, Meena Chatterjee, Reena Mukherjee and a son Deviprasad Kumar Batabyal.
+His brother Kalidas (Batabyal) was a director who directed Kumar in several movies.
+Kumar died in Calcutta on 27 October 2001, at the age of 76.
 His daughter Beena Banerjee plays character roles in movies and TV serials including Uttaran; her son Siddharth Banerjee worked as assistant director in Sajid Khan's Housefull 2 (2012) and Himmatwala (2013).